JBader89/PlugBot/README.md

 .artist - Returns Last.fm info about the current artist, .artist [givenArtist] returns Last.fm info about a given artist.
 .commands - Returns the list of commands.
 .genre - Returns the genres of the current artist, .genre [givenArtist] returns the genres of a given artist.
+.grab - Makes the bot grab the current song.
 .hey - Makes the bot greet the user.
 .join - Makes the bot join the waitlist.
 .leave - Makes the bot leave the waitlist.